prometheus/prometheus/docs/configuration/configuration.md

 * `__meta_ec2_ipv6_addresses`: comma separated list of IPv6 addresses assigned to the instance's network interfaces, if present
 * `__meta_ec2_owner_id`: the ID of the AWS account that owns the EC2 instance
 * `__meta_ec2_platform`: the Operating System platform, set to 'windows' on Windows servers, absent otherwise
+* `__meta_ec2_primary_ipv6_addresses`: comma separated list of the Primary IPv6 addresses of the instance, if present.
+The list is ordered based on the position of each corresponding network interface in the attachment order.
 * `__meta_ec2_primary_subnet_id`: the subnet ID of the primary network interface, if available
 * `__meta_ec2_private_dns_name`: the private DNS name of the instance, if available
 * `__meta_ec2_private_ip`: the private IP address of the instance, if present